RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 Again, we focus on optimizations that better utilize system computation, memory, and communication.

-**Parallelism is the key** for both training and inference.
+**Parallelism is the key for both training and inference**.
 There are many good explanations available, such as the [NeMo documentation](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/parallelisms.html).

 Almost all parallelism strategies improve throughput.
 Not all of them improve latency.
 Parallelism selection is based mainly on memory and communication constraints.
 Overall computation is mostly a constant except for corner cases like FSDP and [TP vs DP Attention](https://lmsys.org/blog/2024-12-04-sglang-v0-4/#data-parallelism-attention-for-deepseek-models).
 Below is a table summarizing most common parallelism strategies.